Edge-Marketing-and-Design/edgeDevFirebase/README.md

 # Firestore Basic Document Interactions

-### Adding/Update a Document.
+### Adding/Updating a Document
-Both adding and updating a document use the same function:  **edgeFirebase.storeDoc(collectionPath, object)** for a document to be updated the object must contain the key **docId** and the value must match the ID of a document in the collection being updated *(Note: All documents returned by edgeFirebase functions will already have docId insert in the document objects)*.
-If the object does not contain docId or the docId doesn't match a document in the collection, new document will be created.
+Both adding and updating a document use the same function: **edgeFirebase.storeDoc(collectionPath, object)**.
+For a document to be updated, the object must contain the key **docId**, and the value must match the ID of a document in the collection being updated *(Note: All documents returned by edgeFirebase functions will already have docId inserted in the document objects)*.
+If the object does not contain docId or the docId doesn't match a document in the collection, a new document will be created.

 ```javascript
 <script setup>